 It goes without saying that we’re spoiled for beauty here in Bermuda and while we spend a lot of time honoring our pink sand beaches, sometimes our formal gardens lack admiration.
 This summer, rediscover our island’s best green spaces – we promise, you’ll be glad you did!

 Best Garden for Kids: Botanical Gardens

 This garden has a little bit of everything, from banyan trees that will keep the kids swinging for days, to plant houses and ponds that children of all ages will love to explore.
 It also has open parkland, of course, which is perfect for a game of football or frisbee.
 The rolling hills that lead down to South Road are simply begging to be rolled down, and the breeze on top of them is great for kite flying.
-Lastly, nearer to the Berry Hill Road side, the gardens have an aviary full of peacocks, which will fascinate children.
 Next door is the fabulous Masterworks Museum of Art, with accompanying café.
 Botanical Gardens is the best place for a family day trip, and is open from sunrise to sunset daily.
 Admission is free.

 Best Garden for History: Somers Gardens